 Ninety-six miles above Mier, on the Rio Salado, is located the flourishing city of Guerrero.
-This place is approached by ascending the Salado to its rapids, one mile and a half below the town, and ten niles from its confluence with the Rio Grande.
+This embryo city is approached by ascending the Salado to its rapids, one mile and a half below the town, and ten miles from its confluence with the Rio Grande.
 The rapids and adjacent scenery present a peculiarly picturesque and romantic view.
-The river here is small and the current exceedingly swift; and as its dark turbid waters leap and tumble over the black, dingy rocks, they seem endeavoring to imitate Niagara itself.
-Perhaps the effect produced is equal, but the grandeur is incomparably insignificant, when viewed in connection with that great and wonderful water-fall of the The scenery about Guerrero, however, is neither insipid or world! monotonous.
+The river here is small and the current exceedingly rapid; and as its dark turbid waters leap and tumble over the black. dingy rocks, they seem endeavoring to imitate Niagara itself.
+Perhaps the effect produced is equal, but the grandeur is incomparably insignificant, when viewed in connection with that great and wonderful water-fall of the world !
+The scenery about Guerrero is neither insipid uor monotonous.
 Gigantic hills rise abruptly from the banks, which are covered with pine, magnolia, and various growths of evergreen, yet there seems to be a contention between the rocks and shrubs for the supremacy of the soil.
 Some leagues from the town, and as the sources of the Salado are approached, forest timber of large dimensions is said to abound.

 The Ontario being the second boat to approach Guerrero, and the largest ever seen by the natives, great curiosity was manifested, and she was thronged by visiters.
 Their astonishment and interrogatories relative to the boat and its machinery, afforded a fund of amusement to the officers.
-The Alcalde remarked in Spanish, which when translated gave us to understand that, like " Capt.
-Scott's coon, he was in favor of giving in."
-He said he had been told that the Americans could send their letters by thunder and lightning, but never believed it-yet since he had seen, with his own eyes, that they could twist iron into so many fantastic shapes, and make it float against the current, he began to think they could accomplish any thing they chose to undertake, and it was of no use to fight against them.
+The Alcalde remarked in Spanish, which when translated gave us to understand that, like "Capt.
+Scott's coon, he was in favor of coming down."
+He said he had been told that the Americans could send their letters by thunder and lightning, but he never believed it - yet since he had seen, with his own eyes, that they could twist iron into so many fantastic shapes, and make it float against the current, he began to think they could accomplish any thing they chose to undertake, and it was of no use to fight against them.
 The Alcalde came on board soon after the boat landed, stating that one of his rancheros had informed him that the Americans were coming in a "sea-wagon" that split the waves and rocks in two, forcing its own passage.
 It seemed as if about half the inhabitants expected to be annihilated at once, so alarming was the commotion, until they were assured by the Alcalde that the boat, although breathing and snorting, did not possess animal life, and was perfectly docile.
 Whether through fear or affection, great friendship was manifested by the authorities, and the priests were highly delighted to find that the American Bible so closely resembled their own.
-Fandangoes were gotten up in the city, and invitations Those who attended seemed extended to many of our company. highly pleased with the beauty and enthusiasm of the women, but disgusted at the ignorance and incivilities of the men.
+Fandangoes were gotten up in the city, and invitations extended to many of our company.
+Of course we attended, and were highly pleased with the beauty and enthusiasm of the women, but disgusted at the ignorance and incivilities of the men.
+I must describe a fandango.
+When a large rancho is not convenient, an area of a hundred yards is swept off, and in the soft, silvery moonlight, young and old congregate around a dim lamp.
+Agitated by the discordant notes from some rude instrument,